 - Diet: What you eat is very important when it comes to keeping your energies balanced.
 That’s because a lot of the energy in your body right now gets there through the food you eat.
 Qigong labels all ingredients as either “Yin”, “Yang” or “Neutral”, and you are tasked with eating a balance of these.
 The same applies to liquids, and fasting is also an important aspect of your diet.

 - Healing Techniques: You may already be familiar with some of the techniques used in Qigong, as they have become popular in their own right, even down here in Australia.
 One such technique focuses on applying pressure to energy points in order to remove blockages and it is very similar to the practice of acupuncture.
 You don’t need to stick needles in your body to get this benefit though and you don’t need to go to an expert, licensed practitioner either.
-Qigong schools like the SFQ Centre teach simple acupressure techniques like Qi-ssage, which can give you the same benefits, but without the risk or the difficulty associated with acupuncture.
+Qigong schools teach simple acupressure techniques like Qi-ssage, which can give you the same benefits, but without the risk or the difficulty associated with acupuncture.